Swaptoshi/swaptoshi-core/docs/commands/start.md

                                       also be used.
   --enable-faucet-plugin              Enable Faucet Plugin.
 Environment variable "KLAYR_ENABLE_FAUCET_PLUGIN" can also
                                       be used.
-  --enable-generator-plugin           Enable Forger Plugin.
+  --enable-forger-plugin              Enable Forger Plugin.
 Environment variable "KLAYR_ENABLE_FORGER_PLUGIN" can also
                                       be used.
   --enable-monitor-plugin             Enable Monitor Plugin.
 Environment variable "KLAYR_ENABLE_MONITOR_PLUGIN" can also
                                       be used.